tshepang/blog-movies/content/movies/The Bang-Bang Club (2010).rst

    wasn't screwed up either (as it so often happens when foreigners set a movie here).
-The one complaint I have is that the white guys aren't convincing as South Africans, and there doesn't seem to be any real effort to mimick local accents.
+The one complaint I have is that the white guys aren't convincing as South Africans, and there doesn't seem to be any real effort to mimic local accents.
 I even thought that the real life Club members were foreigners.

 -  I was amazed by the performance of one local actor, `Patrick Shai`_.